 Once the service date is due, the diver is prompted to acknowledge (similar to "power up procedure") that he/she has understood that service is needed.
 A grace period of 4 weeks is added.
-The service due date can also be seen through the PC Config PC software.
+The service due date can also be seen through the Reef app.